kmcnaught/kmcnaught.github.io/block-coding/grid-based-access.md

 We've built grid interfaces that let students code without needing any cursor control.
 Everything works through grid cells and keyboard commands - no mouse cursor needed.

-These were initially designed for eye gaze access, but they would work for any other access method including switch.
+These were initially designed for eye gaze access, but they could work for any other access method including switch.
 Get in touch if you want to help us create new versions to suit specific access needs.

 <div style="text-align: center; margin: 30px 0;">
     <a href="https://www.loom.com/share/d107431d9b094950a56055b94320cb0c">